TKD SOURCE

 Therefore, alerting our children about dangerous situations has

-and, if so, ask them for help.
-Here are some strategies for promoting good communication with
+school and, if so, ask them for help.
+Here are some strategies for promoting good communication with your

 · Listen-really listen-to your children.